 Or for Sleep Number:

-One way to assess ROCE is to compare similar companies.
-Using our data, we find that Sleep Number's ROCE is meaningfully better than the 14% average in the Specialty Retail industry.
-I think that's good to see, since it implies the company is better than other companies at making the most of its capital.
+ROCE is commonly used for comparing the performance of similar businesses.
+Using our data, we find that Sleep Number's ROCE is meaningfully better than the 10% average in the Specialty Retail industry.
+We would consider this a positive, as it suggests it is using capital more effectively than other similar companies.
 Putting aside its position relative to its industry for now, in absolute terms, Sleep Number's ROCE is currently very good.

-As we can see, Sleep Number currently has an ROCE of 44% compared to its ROCE 3 years ago, which was 21%.
+We can see that, Sleep Number currently has an ROCE of 51% compared to its ROCE 3 years ago, which was 16%.
 This makes us think the business might be improving.
 The image below shows how Sleep Number's ROCE compares to its industry, and you can click it to see more detail on its past growth.

-Sleep Number has total assets of US$771m and current liabilities of US$545m.
-As a result, its current liabilities are equal to approximately 71% of its total assets.
-While a high level of current liabilities boosts its ROCE, Sleep Number's returns are still very good.
+Sleep Number has total assets of US$796m and current liabilities of US$593m.
+Therefore its current liabilities are equivalent to approximately 74% of its total assets.
+Sleep Number's high level of current liabilities boost the ROCE - but its ROCE is still impressive.

 So to us, the company is potentially worth investigating further.
 There might be better investments than Sleep Number out there, but you will have to work hard to find them .
 These promising businesses with rapidly growing earnings might be right up your alley.